 How do the Aks Foundation and other organisations go about helping such women?
 What kind of support can women look to you for?

-One line is dedicated for counseling services.
+One line is dedicated to counselling services.
 We also liaise with other NGOs or look for lawyers in the city if the call is outside Pune.

 What is your advice to women who are suffering from domestic violence and dowry demands?
 What is the first thing they should do when faced with such a situation?